chi-initiative/kora-documentation/docs/getting-started/cloud_install.md

 ### Installation via Zipped File as a URL Subdirectory

 When creating your new Kora website, you have two basic options for how your URL will be configured.
-This first option is for instances where your installation will be accessible at, as an example https://example.org/subdirectory.
+This first option is for instances where your installation will be accessible at, as an example, **https://example.org/subdirectory**.
 The subdirectory in this example URL is appropriately named "subdirectory."

 1. Back at the dashboard, hover on "Application Servers" and click on icon for "Web SSH"